brandonrobertz/SparseLSH/README.md

     num_hashtables = 1:
         (optional) The number of hash tables used.
 More hashtables increases the probability of hash-collisions and the more similar items are likely to be found for a query item.
+Increase this to get better accuracy at the expense of increased memory usage.

     storage = None:
         (optional) A dict representing the storage backend and configuration